Zaresir/PetOMatic/README.md

 PetOMatic is Wildstar addon to make the summoning of vanity pets easier.
 It provides a button on the UI to

 **Current Features**
-* Autosummoning of pet after resurrecting from death
+* Autosummoning of pet after resurrecting from death.
+This may be toggled through the Options window or with the command `/pom auto`
   * Autosummoning is suspend while in a Raid
 * Ability to move the pet button
   * Option to reset button to default position